How does driver loft affect distance?

 Okay, we talked a lot about optimizing your driver launch angle and spin rate to achieve the perfect ball flight right?
 But how do you actually control those things?

 Well I said to bear with me earlier… so here are the goods!
-These are the 5 factors you need to understand to optimize your driver launch angle and spin rate for maximum distance:
+These are the 5 factors you need to understand to optimize your driver launch angle and spin rate for maximum average driver distance:

 1. Clubhead Speed